Updated December 4th 2022

 To learn more about hand expression and how to perform this technique, click here.
 I wrote an entire blog post dedicated to the subject.

 Incorrectly fitting flanges can cause damage, make pumping hurt and negatively affect milk supply.

 The flanges, also called breast shields, are the piece of the pump that actually goes on to your body.
 Your nipple should sit centered in the flange prior to starting the pump.
 It’s also important the pump flange is appropriately sized.
 Flanges are available in a variety of sizes.
 The difference between them being the diameter.
 Every body is different.
 The flanges that came with your pump may not be the ones that fit you.
-It’s best to measure the diameter of your nipple, add 3-4mm and purchase the flange size according to that new number.
+It’s best to measure the diameter of your nipple, add 1-2mm and purchase the flange size according to that new number or an insert to size down your flange.
 Your nipple should not rub on the sides of the flange.
-If it does, the flange is too small.
 If your areola is pulled into the flange or you see an air gap between the flange and your breast, the flange is too large.